Skip to content

 rasteret.core.execution

-Data loading pipeline: iterate collection records, fetch tiles, and merge results into xarray or GeoDataFrame outputs.
+Data loading pipeline: iterate collection records, fetch tiles, and merge results into NumPy, xarray, or GeoDataFrame outputs.

 bands is required because each raster in the collection may contain dozens of assets (bands).
 Specifying which bands to load avoids fetching unnecessary data and keeps memory usage predictable.